syam1245/sudoku-solver/README.md

 ## Introduction

+This code is entirely done with chatGPT prompting.

 This repository contains a JavaScript implementation of a Sudoku solver using a backtracking algorithm.
 The solver is encapsulated within the `SudokuSolver` class, providing functionality to solve Sudoku puzzles of any size and visualize the intermediate states of the solution process.

 ## Usage